aequchain/aequchain.github.io/FUN.md

 The Institute of Advanced Materials shares a common wall with Energy Research, their collision fostering unexpected innovations.
 Here, scientists manipulate matter at atomic scales, coaxing elements into configurations nature never imagined.
 Lab-grown diamond production techniques are refined constantly; graphene applications explored exhaustively; bio-responsive materials that heal themselves, adapt to stress, even communicate their structural status are born in these workshops.

 The Materials library—a cathedral of samples—houses millions of specimens, each catalogued not just by composition but by ethical sourcing, environmental impact, recyclability.
-Every material used in **aequchain** facilities must pass through this library's rigorous assessment, ensuring the future being built is one worth inhabiting.
+Every material used in **æ** facilities must pass through this library's rigorous assessment, ensuring the future being built is one worth inhabiting.

 The Circular Economy Institute occupies perhaps the Complex's most philosophical space.
 Its design embodies its purpose: every element originated from recycled materials, and the building can be completely disassembled, its components becoming feed stock for future construction.
 The institute's research—focused on closing all material loops, eliminating the very concept of waste—manifests in the building's operation.